Pheon-Dev/buffalo-nvim/README.md

 </p>

 <p align="center">
-This plugin provides the total number of open buffers which can be displayed in the statusline, tabline or winbar.
+This is a [harpoon](https://github.com/ThePrimeagen/harpoon) like plugin that provides a UI to open buffers or tabs (+windows).
+Their respective totals can be displayed on the statusline, tabline or winbar.
-There is an option to delete, pin or mark them across sessions.
 </p>

 ## Installation